 (1) Reflects estimated possible payouts under the Company's annual incentive compensation plan.
-The estimated amounts are calculated based on the applicable annual bonus target and base salary earnings for each NEO in effect for the 2022 measurement period.
+The estimated amounts are calculated based on the applicable annual bonus target and base salary earnings for each NEO in effect for the 2023 measurement period.
 The maximum payout under the plan is 200% of target.
 The Company's annual incentive compensation plan does not contain thresholds.
-Actual incentive bonus awards granted for 2022 are reflected in the "Non-Equity Incentive Plan Compensation" column of the Summary Compensation Table.
+Actual incentive bonus awards granted for 2023 are reflected in the "Non-Equity Incentive Plan Compensation" column of the Summary Compensation Table.

-(2) For the grants made on January 4, 2022, the number of RSUs granted is shown as the target number, while the maximum number assumes a multiple of 2.0, and the threshold number shows the minimum number of RSUs earned if threshold performance goals are achieved.
+(2) For the grants made on January 4, 2023, the number of RSUs granted is shown as the target number, while the maximum number assumes a multiple of 2.0, and the threshold number shows the minimum number of RSUs earned if threshold performance goals are achieved.

-On January 4, 2022, pursuant to the 2016 Omnibus Compensation Plan, the Company established the 2022 Business Performance Program Specifications for corporate and regional executives and key employees who were employed on or before December 31, 2021.
-These employees, including the executives named in the Summary Compensation Table, were granted the right to receive RSUs, the number of which will be determined based on the Company's achievement of three different measures of performance:
+On January 4, 2023, pursuant to the 2016 Omnibus Compensation Plan, the Company established the 2023 Business Performance Program Specifications for corporate and regional executives and key employees who were employed on or before December 31, 2022.
+These employees, including the executives named in the Summary Compensation Table, were granted the right to receive RSUs, the number of which will be determined based on the Company's achievement of four different measures of performance:

-- Total shareholder return (TSR) (weighted 40%): Compared to a peer group of 23 companies (given the removal of Continental following its take-private transaction in 2022) and one index weighted twice.
+Total shareholder return (TSR) (weighted 40%): Compared to a peer group of 23 companies and one index weighted twice.
 At the conclusion of the three-year performance period, the Company's performance will be directly ranked within the peer group.
 If the Company's TSR ranks from 1 to 22, this will result in the application of a single multiplier to 40% of the target number of RSUs as shown in the table below.
 However, if the Company ranks 23-26, there will be no achievement for this portion of the award.